gabizzle/Lab-2/Static Code Analysis/SCA Paper.md

 20 	c.execute("INSERT INTO users (username, password, failures, mfa_enabled, mfa_secret) VALUES ('%s', '%s', '%d', '%d', '%s')" %(u, p, 0, 0, ''))
 21
 ```
-- This result is produced by a static code analyzer called "bandit" and it identifies a security issue in the code related to possible SQL injection vulnerability.
-Specifically, the result "B608: hardcoded_sql_expressions" suggests that the code is constructing a SQL query by concatenating string literals and input values without using parameterized queries or proper escaping of the input values.
-This makes it vulnerable to SQL injection attacks, where an attacker can insert malicious input that alters the intended behavior of the query and gain unauthorized access to the database.
-To fix this issue, the code should use parameterized queries, which separate the query logic from the input values, and ensure that input values are properly escaped.
-- This result means that the code constructs SQL queries using string formatting, which can potentially lead to SQL injection attacks.
-The code may allow user-controlled data to be concatenated into a SQL query without proper input validation, escaping or parameterization.
-This can enable an attacker to inject SQL code that gets executed by the database server, possibly leading to unauthorized access, data leaks, or data modification.
-- In the specific example shown, the values for the SQL query are directly inserted using string formatting, which is susceptible to SQL injection attacks if the input data is not properly sanitized.
+**📣 Explanation:** The result indicates an SQL injection vulnerability.
+Specifically, the result "B608: hardcoded_sql_expressions" suggests that the code is building an SQL query by putting together different pieces of text, including some values provided by the user.
+However, the code does not take steps to protect itself against attacks where someone maliciously enters special characters or commands that can modify or damage the database.
+This can allow attackers to access sensitive information, modify data, or even take control of the server.

+**☑️ Possible Solution:** To remediate SQL injection, you should use parameterized queries, also known as prepared statements, in your code.
+Instead of concatenating input values with the SQL query string, you should use placeholders for the input values and pass them as parameters to the query.
+This separates the query logic from the input values and prevents attackers from injecting malicious SQL code.
+It is also important to ensure that input values are properly escaped or validated to prevent unintended behavior of the query.
+By following these practices, you can protect your application from SQL injection attacks.

 ## Lets-Be-Bad-Guys Results